guibitten03/iRev/README.md

 # Review-Aware Recommender Framework

-This repository contains a framework for creating review-aware recommender systems.
+The iRev contains a framework for creating review-aware recommender systems.
 The framework provides configurable modules to build recommendation algorithms that leverage user review data to enhance recommendations.

 ## Repository Structure